2015 General Rules

 removed from the racing surface immediately, at the discretion of the officials, and will not be scored.

-driver change, and an official is not notified, NO points will be awarded for the night.
+is a driver change, and an official is not notified, NO points will be awarded for the night.
 You must also start at the rear of the pack.
-Points and prize
+Points

-money will be awarded to the starting driver.
-Any driver or car competing in an event, and deemed ineligible, shall forfeit all prize money and points
+and prize money will be awarded to the starting driver.
+Any driver or car competing in an event, and deemed ineligible, shall forfeit all prize

 16. Cars must enter the racing surface from turn two ONLY, to be scored.
 A time limit will be used on all races in all classes.

-on a leash.
+be on a leash.
 No alcohol allowed in the restricted areas during the racing program.
 No rear view mirrors.
-Each car must have a working fire
+Each car must have a working

 18. Each race team will have a minimum of one fire extinguisher on or in their race pit or onboard car.